ec-jrc/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/index.md

 w_{crit1} = (1 - p) \cdot (w_{fc1} - w_{wp1}) + w_{wp1}
 $$

-where $w_{fc1} [mm]$ is the amount of soil moisture at field capacity, and $p$ is the soil water depletion fration.
+where $w_{fc1} [mm]$ is the amount of soil moisture at field capacity, and $p$ is the soil water depletion fraction.
 Specifically, $p$ represents the fraction of soil moisture between $w_{fc1}$ and $w_{wp1}$ that can be extracted from the soil without reducing the transpiration rate.
 Its value is a function of both vegetation type and the potential evapotranspiration rate $ET0$.
 The vegetation type is defined using the crop group number ($CropGroupNum$) which is s an indicator of adaptation to dry climate.

 LISFLOOD computes $p$ according to the procedure to estimate $p$ is described in detail in Supit & Van Der Goot (2003) and in Van Diepen *et al.* (1988):